coderefinery/git-intro/content/configuration.md

 % This anchor used for linking from other lessons (clone-method)=

-## Authenticating to GitHub: SSH or HTTPS using VS Code?
+## Authenticating to GitHub: SSH or HTTPS or VS Code?

 **How does GitHub know who you are?** There are three options.